 The Great Lakes Was an Advanced Training Ground For The Famous Red Tail Squadron

 On February 8th of 1944, class SE-44-B graduated from advanced single-engine pilot training at Tuskegee Army Air Field in Alabama.
-A total of 20 Tuskegee Airmen fighter pilots graduated at the field that day.
-One of the newly minted pilots, 22-year-old Frank Moody, received his wings and was soon ordered to Michigan for advanced training.
+A total of 20 Tuskegee Airmen fighter pilots graduated from the field that day.
+A newly minted pilot, 22-year-old Frank Moody, received his wings and was soon ordered to Michigan for advanced training.

-Michigan was a choice location for advanced training for both Army Air Corps and Tuskegee pilot training.
-The weather, terrain, and geographical conditions similar to those that pilots might encounter in central and northern Europe.
-There are numerous stories that the sacred white rock north of Lexington and Little Charity Island in Saginaw Bay were both used for target practice.
+Michigan was chosen for advanced training for Army Air Corps and Tuskegee pilot training.
+The weather, terrain, and geographical conditions are similar to those that pilots might encounter in central and northern Europe.
+There are numerous stories in which the sacred white rock north of Lexington and Little Charity Island in Saginaw Bay were used for target practice.

 He was one of seven documented Tuskegee Airman whose planes were lost in or near the Great Lakes as they trained to battle the Nazis in Europe.

 The Great Lakes have another P-39 Red Tail crash site in the St. Clair River.
 Flight officer Nathaniel Rayburg died on Dec.
 12, 1943, when he crashed near Algonac.
-State archeologist Wayne Lusardi noted that there are five Tuskegee Airmen training planes lost during training exercises.
-Four in Lake Huron and one in the St. Clair river.
+State archeologist Wayne Lusardi noted that five Tuskegee Airmen training planes were lost during training exercises—four in Lake Huron and one in the St. Clair river.
 Three of the aircraft have yet to be found.

 Tuskegee Red Tails Trained At Michigan Airfields in Oscoda and Selfridge